-Tips for Staying Safe When Using Uber or Lyft
+Tips for Protecting Yourself When Using Uber or Lyft

 - Use your mobile app to share driver and trip data with your family or friends

 Uber and Lyft have seen a number of lawsuits resulting from allegations of sexual misconduct by drivers or riders.
-Both companies have responded with attempts to increase passenger and driver safety.
-Still, more could be done to protect vulnerable individuals.
+Both companies have responded with attempts to increase passenger and driver safety, but experts, advocates, and survivors feel they are doing the minimum as the harms are still happening.
 If you have been a victim of sexual assault while using Uber or Lyft, help is available.

 Uber Sexual Assault Lawsuit Updates as of October 2023

 Since 2018, hundreds of individuals have come forward as victims of sexual assault as a passenger or driver of an Uber rideshare.
 In October 2023, a panel of judges ruled that about 80 of those cases can be joined together in federal court.